espocrm/documentation/docs/extensions/export-import/export-import-usage.md

 #### `--export-path`

-Export path.
+An export path.
 The default value is `build/ExportImport/Export`.
-Ex. `--export-path="PATH"`.
+Example: `--export-path="PATH"`.

 #### `--import-path`

-Import path.
+An import path.
 The default value is `build/ExportImport/Import`.
-Ex. `--import-path="PATH"`.
+Example: `--import-path="PATH"`.

 #### `--entity-type-list`

-Entity type list.
-If empty, then gets all Entity types.
-The default value is all available entities.
-Ex. `--entity-type-list="ENTITY_TYPE1, ENTITY_TYPE2"`.
-Possible values:
+An Entity Type list.
+If empty, then applies all Entity Types.
+Example: `--entity-type-list="ENTITY_TYPE1, ENTITY_TYPE2"`

+Supported values:

-* a string, e.g. `"Account"`,
+* a string, e.g. `"Account"`;
-* a string which is separated by a comma, e.g. `"Account, Contact"`,
+* a string which is separated by a comma, e.g. `"Account, Contact"`;
 * merge with a default list, e.g. `"__APPEND__, Account"`.

 #### `--import-type`

-Importing data type.
+An import type.
 The default value is `createAndUpdate`.
+Example: `--import-type="TYPE"`.

-Ex. `--import-type="TYPE"`.
-Possible values:
+Available values:

-* `create`,
+* `create`
-* `createAndUpdate`,
+* `createAndUpdate`
-* `update`.
+* `update`

 #### `--pretty-print`

 Store data in pretty print format.
 The default value is `false`.

-Possible values:
+Available values:

-* `true`,
+* `false`
-* `false`.
+* `true`

 #### `--user-active`

-Default user status for imported users.
-This applies to all user except admin user with ID `1`.
+A default user status for imported users.
+This applies to all user except the admin user with an ID `1`.
 The default value is `false`.

-Possible values:
+Available values:

-* `true`,
+* `false`
-* `false`.
+* `true`

 #### `--user-password`

-User password for imported users.
-If empty then generates random values.
-Ex. `--user-password="PASSWORD"`.
-For resetting the password use `bin/command set-password [username]`.
+A user password for imported users.
+If omitted, then random values a generated.
+Example: `--user-password="PASSWORD"`.

+For resetting the password, use `bin/command set-password [username]`.

 #### `--update-currency`

-Update all currency fields.
+To update all currency fields.
 This option depends on [`currency`](#currency).
 If the `currency` option is not defined, the default currency will be used instead.
 The default value is `false`.

-Possible values:
+Available values:

-* `true`,
+* `false`
-* `false`.
+* `true`

 #### `--currency`

 Currency symbol.
 If not defined, the default currency will be used instead.
-Ex. `--currency="USD"`.
+Example: `--currency="USD"`.

 #### `--customization`

-Export / import all customization made for the instance.
+Export/import all customization made for the instance.
 The default value is `false`.

-Possible values:
+Available values:

-* `true`,
+* `false`
-* `false`.
+* `true`

 #### `--config`

 Enable export / import configuration data.
 The default value is `false`.

-Possible values:
+Available values:

-* `true`,
+* `false`
-* `false`.
+* `true`

 #### `--update-created-at`

 Current time for the createdAt field.
 The default value is `false`.

-Possible values:
+Available values:

-* `true`,
+* `false`
-* `false`.
+* `true`

 #### `--hard-export-list`

 This option enables export feature for an entity which is disabled in `exportImportDefs`.
+Example: `--hard-export-list="ENTITY_TYPE"`.

-Ex. `--hard-export-list="ENTITY_TYPE"`.
-Possible values:
+Available values:

 * `a string`, e.g. `"Account"`,
 * `a string which is separated by a comma`, e.g. `"Account, Contact"`.

 #### `--hard-import-list`

 This option enables import feature for an entity which is disabled in `exportImportDefs`.
+Example: `--hard-import-list="ENTITY_TYPE"`.

-Ex. `--hard-import-list="ENTITY_TYPE"`.
-Possible values:
+Available values:

 * `a string`, e.g. `"Account"`,
 * `a string which is separated by a comma`, e.g. `"Account, Contact"`.

 #### `--config-ignore-list`

 Additional ignore list for the config.
 Ex. `--config-ignore-list="option"`.
-Default: see at `application/Espo/Modules/ExportImport/Resources/metadata/app/exportImport.json`.
-Possible values:
+The default list is defined in `application/Espo/Modules/ExportImport/Resources/metadata/app/exportImport.json`.

+Available values:

 * `a string`, e.g. `"version"`,
 * `a string which is separated by a comma`, e.g. `"version, useCache"`,
 * `merge with a default list`, e.g. `"__APPEND__, useCache"`.